-MTD201 - Business and Ethics
+Module A - Business and Ethics

 This module is designed to provide students with an understanding of the job opportunities in the massage industry while building core computer and business skills.
 Professionalism, ethical practice, the law as it relates to massage and communication are discussed.
-Clinical practice in Swedish massage, and chair massage.
-Prerequisite MTD100 Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.
+Clinical practice in Swedish massage, chair massage and integrated techniques continue to build the massage therapists practical skills.
+Prerequisite: None.
+Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.